CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+LINCS is responsible for provisioning and de-provisioning end user accounts, which must comply with the strict password policies that are enforced by the website's software configuration, as described in IA-5.

+#### Amazon Web Services (AWS) US-East/West control support

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: password based authentication.

 ### Part a)

 #### Drupal specific control support

 Drupal supports the requirement for password based authentication complexity.
 New users of Drupal are required to specify their password authentication as soon as they log in to the website for the first.
 The website requires all submitted passwords to comply with validation rules, as described above in IA-5(c).

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: password complexity requirements for CivicActions admin users of the platform.

-Customer Requirement

-LINCS customers are responsible for provisioning and de-provisioning end user accounts, which must comply with the strict password policies that are enforced by the website's software configuration, as described above.
+Changing password lifetime, length, reuse or strength requirements requires a code setting change that therefore needs to be planned and approved by CivicActions' Change Control Board before being implemented.

 ### Part b)

-#### LINCS specific control or LINCS Responsibility

-LINCS: All password requirements are set at the application level, and will apply to all website user accounts.
-Password requirements are not editable by Site Managers.

 #### Drupal specific control support

 When required to change passwords, Drupal users are required to change their authenticator password by changing at least one character.
 Enforcement of this control is implemented through the website's software configuration.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: password complexity requirements for CivicActions admin users of the platform.